Rasquin/auction/README.md

 ## UX
 This website has been designed to offer the users a nice experience at acquiring antique artifacts of their interest.
 This auction site is targeting antique items collector users.
 The visitors of this website will be able to look for artifacts based on price, age and origin.
+Also he/she could directly by the name of the artifact.
 Once selected the desired criteria, a list of artifacts that fit the search criteria will be displayed.
 For each item, the user will be able to see a picture, the name and the item price.
 After clicking on an artifact, the user will be redirected to a page where he/she would be able to know more about the object ( name, price, age, description, crafting and trajectory).
 If the user is interested on acquiring this item, he can bid on it or purchase it immediately for a higher price.
 In order to purchase or bid, the user has to be registered and logged in.
-Once the user has bought his desired products, while authenticated, he can write a review about his experience in the site.
 The owner of the site will be able to earn money through each purchase.
 The user will be able to pay with credit card.